atelierspierrot/assets-manager/README.md

 ### How to inform the extension about your package assets

-The extension will consider any package with an `extra` setting called `assets` as
+The extension handles any package of type `library-assets`, which will be considered as a standard library if you don't use the extension (and will be installed as any other classic library package).

 ## Configuration

-Below is the example of the package itself:
+Below is the example of the package default configuration values:

     "extra": {
         "assets-dir": "www",
         "assets-vendor-dir": "vendor",
         "document-root": "www",
-        "assets-cache-dir": "tmp",
         "assets-presets": {
             "jquery.tablesorter": {
                 "css": "vendor_assets/blue/style.css",